yestrella14/yestrella14/README.md

 <!--
 **yestrella14/yestrella14** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+-->
+### My name is Yeraldina and I am a Data Science student at Bloomtech

 - 🔭 I’m currently working on ...
+Exploring congenital heart disease data
 - 🌱 I’m currently learning ...
+Shell
 - 👯 I’m looking to collaborate on ...
+Heart Disease projects
 - 🤔 I’m looking for help with ...
+AWS
 - 💬 Ask me about ...
+Anything
-- 📫 How to reach me: ...
+- 📫 How to reach me: Yeraldina.org
-- 😄 Pronouns: ...
+- 😄 Pronouns: She/Her
 - ⚡ Fun fact: ...
--->
+I love Bagels